-Rose gold wedding rings have been popular since the 19th century when renowned jeweller Faberge first began to use it when making his infamous eggs.
-Thanks to an association with Faberge, rose gold, also known as pink gold and red gold, was also known as Russian gold.
+Rose gold wedding rings have been popular since the 19th century.
+It gained popularity when renowned jeweller Faberge began to use it when making his infamous eggs.
+Thanks to this association with Faberge, rose gold, also known as pink gold and red gold, was also known as Russian gold.
 This term is no longer in use.

 Unlike yellow and white gold, rose gold is trend driven.
 It tends to rise and fall in popularity depending on current styles.
 Rose gold jewellery was popularised in the Victorian era, and then again during the 1920s.
 It was a staple of fine jewellery and engagement rings during that era.
 The alloy is rising once more in popularity in the 21st century and is commonly used in watches, wedding rings, and jewellery alike.